PredictiveEcology/Require/cran-comments.md

 ## Updated release

-This is a new package.
-This is primarily a function (and its helpers) carved off from another pacakge, `reproducible` that became too large.
-See `NEWS.md`.
+This is a maintenance release which fixes issues during CRAN tests.
+See `NEWS.md` for complete list of changes.

 ## Test environments